gcs

 Yes, foreigners can own 100% of the shares in an LLC and joint stock companies.
 There are no restrictions on foreign ownership for most business types.

-• Paying corporate income tax
+• Filing annual corporate tax returns

-• Submitting monthly VAT returns (if applicable).
+• Submitting monthly VAT and withholding tax declarations

 Turkey offers several incentives, such as: